SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_calendar/readme.md

 ## Expected Results

 - By default time and date is configured and print on serial console is there.
-- If ALARM_EXAMPLE is enabled, it prints 'Alarm Triggered' on console when alarm is triggered.
+- If ALARM_EXAMPLE is enabled, it prints "Alarm Callback is Triggered" on console when alarm is triggered.
-- If SEC_INTR is enabled, every one second serial console print is there.
+- If SEC_INTR is enabled, every one second "One Sec Callback is Triggered" print is there on serial console.
-- If MILLI_SEC_INTR is enabled, every one millisecond serial console print is there.
+- If MILLI_SEC_INTR is enabled, every one second "One Milli-Sec Callback triggered 1000 times" print is there on serial console.
+- If CLOCK_CALIBRATION is enabled, after calibration "Successfully performed clock calibration" print is there on serial console.
 - If TIME_CONVERSION is enabled, time conversion between unix and ntp is printed on serial console.